Mojave MNP Trails

 Looking up at Silver Peak

-The trail becomes easy to follow again, as it carves up the ridge past a few landings were tents could be setup (3.2 miles from the start).
+The trail becomes easy to follow again, as it carves up the ridge past a few landings were tents could be set up (3.2 miles from the start).
 As the road progresses to the north, Pinyon pines replace the yucca and cacti of the lower desert.
 Enjoy the fine view of the Kelso Dunes, Cima Dome, and the Providence Range.

 Silver Peak Trail Granite Mountains Mojave